 Column charts are great to show change over time because it’s easy to compare column lengths.
-Column charts can be used to plot both nominal data and ordinal data, and a stacked column chart can be used instead of a pie chart to plot data with a part-to-whole relationship.
+Column charts can plot both nominal and ordinal data, and a stacked column chart can replace a pie chart to plot data with a part-to-whole relationship.

-The column chart and the stacked column chart both display data using rectangular bars where the length of the bar is proportional to the data value.
-However, in the column chart, data values are displayed side-by-side whereas in the stacked chart, they are stacked one over the other.
+The column chart and the stacked column chart can display data using rectangular bars where the length of the bar is proportional to the data value.
+However, in the column chart, data values are displayed side-by-side, whereas they are stacked one over the other in the stacked chart.

-Stacked column charts work better when you want to compare the whole and the part to whole relationship.
-It’s difficult to compare columns that don’t start at the same baseline.
-If the focus of your chart is to compare multiple parts across all your totals with each other, go for small multiples instead.
+Stacked column charts work better when you want to compare the whole and distinct parts.
+It isn’t easy to compare columns that don’t start at the same baseline.
+If the focus of your chart is to compare multiple parts across all your totals, choose small multiples instead.

 Let’s understand the usage of these charts with an example.